Bunnings-Engineering/problems/quotaLimitExceeded.md

 # Quota Limit Exceeded

-The number of requests sent to the server have exceeded the permitted quota limit.
+The number of requests sent to the server has exceeded the permitted quota limit.

 ## Problem Type